bymeisam/go-challenges/PROJECT_ROADMAP.md

 - Each challenge includes: README.md, main.go (with solution), main_test.go
 - Tests are comprehensive and must pass for challenge completion
 - All implementations follow Go idioms and best practices
-- Challenges progress from basic to advanced topics
+- Challenges progress from basic to advanced topics (Junior → Senior)
 - Real-world examples with popular packages (cobra, chi, GORM, Redis, gRPC, Kafka, etc.)
-- Total: 148 challenges across 13 topics
+- Total: **164 challenges across 15 topics**
 - All tests passing and ready to use!
-- Covers everything from fundamentals to advanced backend patterns (GraphQL, gRPC, Event Sourcing, CQRS)
+- Comprehensive coverage: fundamentals → advanced patterns → production engineering → senior scenarios
+- Production-ready code with security, observability, and scalability patterns
+- Perfect preparation for senior Go developer role! 🚀